malaikact/66-Days-of-Data/Day 1 - 11/README.md

 **Day 3:**

-Today I worked on learning how to produce barplots and heatmaps using Seaborn.
+Today I worked on learning how to produce barplots, heatmaps and scatterplots using Seaborn.
 I didn't have as much time this morning to finish the Data Visualization certificate.
 If I'm not able to get back to it today after work, I'd like to find time to finish it tomorrow.